hazelcast/hazelcast-cloud-cli/README.md

-**NOTE**: _This repository is no longer maintained and `hzcloud` CLI has been deprecated and replaced it with HZ CLC (Command-Line-Client).
+**NOTE**: _This repository is no longer maintained, `hzcloud` CLI has been deprecated and replaced it with HZ CLC (Command-Line-Client).
 Please find instructions on how to install HZ CLC at: https://docs.hazelcast.com/clc/latest/install-clc_</code>

 <h1>Hazelcast Cloud CLI</h1>
 <p>